Skip to content

 Strong Patterns

-• CGC Offline Priming: Leveraging the out-of-the-box offline sync capabilities of Consumer Goods Cloud to handle retail environments.
+• CGC Offline Priming: Using the out-of-the-box offline sync capabilities of Consumer Goods Cloud to handle retail environments.

 • LDV “Hot Data” Tiering: Keeping only the most recent 3 months of Store Visits in Salesforce and offloading the rest to Big Objects or Snowflake.